FadyT/Spring_Project/Flutter_Projects/storeapp/README.md

 - we have 3 methods check and submit to navigate to next page if all data are valid
 - show snack bar to show snack bar contain the error if data is not valid
 - and show dialog to show successful signup if all data is valid

+## fade animation
+- added navigateWithFade function to fade the transition between pages and updated the dialog on press to fade instead of changing the page without effect